Tech Made Simple

 How do I know if my Facebook account has been cloned?

-You can search Facebook for your name to see if there are other accounts pretending to be you, but it’s likely that there’s someone else on Facebook who legitimately shares your name.
-So while you can do this to look for duplicates, be aware that not every result will be someone maliciously cloning your account.
+You can search Facebook for your name to see if there are other accounts pretending to be you, but this often isn't very helpful.
+Someone else on Facebook likely legitimately shares your name.
+While you can do this to look for duplicates, not every result will be someone maliciously cloning your account.
+Scammers are also clever enough to block your real account from seeing the cloned account so you can't find and report it.

-But you’re far more likely to find out your account has been cloned after the fact, when your friends notice odd behavior from you on Facebook.
-Before a cloner can scam your friends, they have to send them a friend request from their cloned account, which can set off red flags for the security savvy.
-If they accept your friend request without thinking, they’ll start receiving messages that may not sound like you.
-If a friend tells you they’ve gotten a friend request or a suspicious message, your account may have been cloned.
+You're far more likely to discover your account has been cloned after the fact.
+Before a cloner can scam your friends they have to send a friend request from the cloned account, which can set off red flags for the security savvy.
+If your friends accept the friend request without thinking, they'll start receiving messages that may not sound like you.
+When a friend tells you they’ve gotten a friend request or a suspicious message, that could be a sign your account has been cloned.

 What should I do if my Facebook account has been cloned?

-Facebook doesn’t allow accounts to impersonate others, so if you find a clone account you should report it to Facebook.
+Facebook doesn't allow accounts to impersonate others.
+If you find a cloned account, you and your friends should report it to Facebook.
 Just go to the cloned profile and:

 1. Click the "…" icon in the upper right of their profile page.